sriyanagesh/MITSecurityCourseNotes/Lecture3.md

 Other ways of handling/detecting buffer overflow attacks:

-1. Non-executable memory - Attacker can overflow the buffer to insert code in the stack and then point the return address to that code.
-However, by making the stack/heap non-executable, this can be prevented.
+1. Non-executable memory - Attacker can overflow the stack and make the function return address point to a page containing code of his choice.
+However, by making the page non-executable (Write exclusive Execute), this can be prevented.
+How can you make something non-executable?
+The instruction pointer cannot point to anywhere on that page.

 2. Randomized address space